AMSC-24-25/02-swarm-02-swarm/README.md

  - [Swarm Search](https://github.com/AMSC-24-25/02-swarm-02-swarm/blob/main/SwarmSearch.md)
  - [Genetic Algorithm](https://github.com/AMSC-24-25/02-swarm-02-swarm/blob/main/GeneticAlgorithm.md)

+For a detailed description of the Genetic Algorithm implementations, there is [a report](https://github.com/AMSC-24-25/02-swarm-02-swarm/blob/main/doc/report.pdf) available in the `doc` folder.

 ## How to compile and run
 This project uses CMake as build system and requires at least version 3.14.
 You can install CMake by downloading it from [the official website](https://cmake.org/download).
 You can compile it with: